shivamshishodia/springboot-security-oauth-github/README.md

 - In such case UI will redirect you from http://localhost:4200 to http://localhost:8080/oauth2/authorization/github.
 - First step is to open http://localhost:8080/oauth2/authorization/github in your browser.
 - Browser will redirect you to https://github.com/login/oauth/authorize for Authorization.
-- After authorization, you will be redirected to callback URL http://localhost:4200/callback?code=bcefb0ed1d7c0989b8fe&state=IqHwplkrlD8G67533Rea_tg9sabUMSuXd2b9YQL1La4%3D
+- After authorization, you will be redirected to callback URL http://localhost:4200/callback?code=<YOUR_CODE>&state=<YOUR_STATE>
-- Second step is to copy the code and state parameters from the above callback URL and place them in this URL http://localhost:8080/login/oauth2/code/github?code=bcefb0ed1d7c0989b8fe&state=IqHwplkrlD8G67533Rea_tg9sabUMSuXd2b9YQL1La4%3D
+- Second step is to copy the code and state parameters from the above callback URL and place them in this URL http://localhost:8080/login/oauth2/code/github?code=<YOUR_CODE>&state=<YOUR_STATE>
 - Third step is to open this URL in a new browser tab.
-You will get back an access Token.
+You will get back an access token.
 - Fourth step is to place this access token under Header > Authorization of the Thunderclient request exported under resource folder.
+- Send the request and you will get the username from our Authorization service.

 ## Scalability

 - The HashMap cache contains key-value pairs of JWT token and Github User Principals.
 - As requests grow, key-value pairs for each token can be fetched easily.
-- We can have many users, each of them will have their own Github User Principals inside this Spring boot service (Authorization server) and access token will be maintained by the UI inside the local storage.
+- We can have many users, each of them will have their own Github User Principals inside this Spring boot service (Authorization server) and access token will be maintained by the UI inside the local storage by each user.